vraelian/Testing/meta/STATE_SCHEMA.md

 {intelPacket}:
 id: {string} - Unique packet ID.
-locationId: {string} - The location of the deal.
+locationId: {string} - The location where the packet is SOLD.
+dealLocationId: {string} - The location where the DEAL is.
 commodityId: {string} - The commodity of the deal.
 discountPercent: {float} - The hidden discount (e.g., 0.40).
-durationDays: {integer} - The hidden duration.
+durationDays: {integer} - The hidden duration (used for pricing).
 valueMultiplier: {float} - Scaling factor for price calculation.
 messageKey: {string} - Key to look up text in `intelContent.js`.
 isPurchased: {boolean} - State flag, `false` by default.
+pricePaid: {number} - (Set on purchase) The credit amount the player paid.
+expiryDay: {number} - (Set on purchase) The game day the deal expires.

 activeIntelDeal: {object | null} - Stores the single active, purchased deal.
 If `null`, the Intel Market is "unlocked".

-locationId: {string} - The location where the deal is active.
+locationId: {string} - The location where the deal is active (dealLocationId from packet).
 commodityId: {string} - The commodity affected by the deal.
 overridePrice: {number} - The pre-calculated, locked-in price for the commodity.
 expiryDay: {number} - The game-day this deal expires.
+sourcePacketId: {string} - The ID of the packet that generated this deal.
-sourceSaleLocationId: {string} - The LOCATION_ID of the market where the packet was sold.
+sourceSaleLocationId: {string} - The LOCATION_ID of the market where the packet was purchased.

 tutorials: {object} - State of the Tutorial Toast System (TTS).